 Our graduates have a high rate of employment, with a wide range of options - from acute care hospitals, special schools and homes for the elderly to community settings and private practice.

 Physiotherapists can specialise, take up managerial positions or be involved in clinical education and research.
 Opportunities for higher degree studies such as in MSc, MPhil or PhD programmes are also available.

-Graduates fulfil the normal entry requirements to become Physiotherapist II for the Hospital Authority, private organisations (private hospitals, private clinics, nursing homes and homes for the elderly), the Department of Health, the Education Bureau (special schools, early education and training centres), subvented non-government organisations and the Social Welfare Department (community centres, sheltered workshops and special childcare centres).
+Graduates fulfil the normal entry requirements for the position of Physiotherapist II for the Hospital Authority, private organisations (private hospitals, private clinics, nursing homes and homes for the elderly), the Department of Health, the Education Bureau (special schools, early education and training centres), subvented non-government organisations and the Social Welfare Department (community centres, sheltered workshops and special childcare centres).

-This is a 4-year full-time programme that involves university-based study and clinical education.
-The programme is comprised of 4 main groups of subjects in: basic sciences, professional studies, clinical education, and the university core curriculum.
-Clinical education is in the form of clinical placements, at hospitals, rehabilitation centres, special schools and institutions for the elderly.
-Students can also choose to take minor programme or free electives according to needs, aspiration and abilities.
+This is a four-year full-time programme that involves university-based study and clinical education.
+The programme is comprised of four main groups of subjects: basic sciences, professional studies, clinical education and the University Core Curriculum.
+Clinical education is provided in the form of clinical placements at hospitals, rehabilitation centres, special schools and institutions for the elderly.
+Students can also choose to take a Minor programme or free Electives according to their needs, aspirations and abilities.
 Information on the subjects offered can be obtained at www.rs.polyu.edu.hk.

 Entrance Requirements and Subject Weightings

 There is no compulsory subject requirement.
 Preferred subject(s) with the highest weighting for admission score calculation include(s):